-- demonstrate the skills of observation, measurement, record keeping, time management, and teamwork in the laboratory; - correctly operate common laboratory instruments and equipment; - perform laboratory work in accordance with accepted safety regulations; - design and execute a scientific investigation, and evaluate the outcome of an experiment by converting raw data to final results, including analysis of error and uncertainty; - effectively communicate the results of a scientific investigation orally and in writing; - reach logical solutions to problems by evaluating information, applying principles, performing calculations, and interpreting results; and - demonstrate an understanding of the concepts, methods, principles, and laws of physics.
+- explain the roles of observations, hypotheses, experiments, and laws in the scientific method of investigation; - demonstrate the skills of observation, measurement. record keeping, time management, and teamwork in the laboratory; - correctly operate common laboratory instruments and equipment; - perform laboratory work in accordance with accepted safety regulations; - design and execute a scientific investigation, and evaluate the outcome of an experiment by converting raw data to final results, including analysis of error and uncertainty; - effectively communicate the results of a scientific investigation orally and in writing; - reach logical solutions to problems by evaluating information, applying principles, performing calculations, and interpreting results; and - demonstrate an understanding of the concepts, methods, principles, and laws of physics.